smtcoq/smtcoq/INSTALL.md

 points to a snapshot of veriT which is known to be compatible with SMTCoq, and is already in proof production mode.
 If you encounter problems to compile it, please report an issue.

+The `veriT` binary must be present in your PATH to use it through SMTCoq.

 ### zChaff